World Trade Center clinical care and research at Advanced Specialty Care

 The WTC Health Project’s research studies include using Stony Brook Medicine imaging to obtain scans of responders’ brains, Dr. Luft said.
 There are also efforts underway to determine why some of the responders are developing various cancers.

 Recently the WTC Wellness Program received a five-year federal grant of more than $60 million from the Centers of Disease Control and Prevention’s National Institute for Occupational Safety and Health.

 The grand opening ceremony also served as an unveiling of framed photographs, to hang in the WTC Health Program’s waiting room, of those who have been strong supporters of the program.
-In addition to a portrait of Guerrera, the photo subjects included: former presiding officer of the Suffolk County Legislature William J. Lindsay; former president of the Nassau-Suffolk Building and Construction Trades Council Jack Kennedy; Stony Brook Medicine’s David Parkinson, MD; and first responder, patient and healthcare advocate John Feal.
+In addition to a portrait of Guerrera, the photo subjects included: former presiding officer of the Suffolk County Legislature William J. Lindsay; former president of the Nassau-Suffolk Building and Construction Trades Council Jack Kennedy; Stony Brook Medicine’s David Parkinson, MD; and first responder, program member and healthcare advocate John Feal.